Llama-Studios/llama-studios.github.io/divine-dowsing.md

 / = stick

 Hold the enchantable stick and interact (right-click) to make an enchanted stick.
-This also costs 4 levels.
+This costs 4 levels.

 ### Upgrading
 All of the dowsing rods can be upgraded to get more durability, more range, and a shorter cooldown.
 The following recipe is used to upgrade dowsing rods: